MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 > [!NOTE]
 > You can only call CloudScript (Legacy) methods attached to the handlers JavaScript object.

-To execute CloudScript (Legacy) methods, you will need the following lines of code in your client.
+To execute CloudScript (Legacy) methods, you'll need the following lines of code in your client.

 ```csharp
 // Build the request object and access the API